bladyzamosc/knowledge/kubernetes/kubernetes.md

 Kubernetes is an orchestrator of cloud-native microservices applications.

+- containers cannot be deployed directly, because they not provide fault tolerance
+- containers cannot be deployed with optimum spot in the cluster

 ### 3. Cloud native

 - scale on demand
 - self-heal
-- suppot zero-downtime tolling updates
+- support zero-downtime tolling updates
 - run anywhere that has Kubernetes - AWS, Azure, Linode, your on-premises datacenter, or even your Raspberry Pi cluster at home.

 ### 4. Masters and nodes